5 Ways Makeup Can Be Harmful to Your Health

 Long, full eyelashes give you a more expressive and beautiful look which often leads many women to try the fake eyelashes that need to be glued on.

-Using this product on your eyelids can be harmful as many of these products contain formaldehyde which can irritate the eyes.
+Using this product on your eyelids can be harmful, as many of these products contain formaldehyde, which can irritate the eyes.

 Incorrect application of this product can cause the natural eyelashes to become brittle and break.
 However, by taking the proper precautions, you can make their application and use a little safer.

-3. Sleeping with makeup on
+3. Sleeping with makeup can be harmful

 Many women arrive home tired after work or a night out and don’t even think about removing their makeup.
 A big mistake!